-Whether you want to admire the water from afar or actually get out on the canals themselves, there is plenty to ‘float your boat’ at Little Venice, a little piece of Italy in the heart of west London.
+Whether you want to admire the water from afar or actually get out on the canals themselves, there is plenty to ‘float your boat’ here.

-As tranquil and picturesque as the name surrounds, the area’s title was supposedly coined by once local resident and famous poet Robert Browning in the 19th century.
+As tranquil and picturesque as the name surrounds, Little Venice’s name was supposedly coined by once local resident and famous poet Robert Browning in the 19th century.
 These days, you’ll likely more recognise it as playing a starring role in the Paddington Bear movies.

 Things to do in Little Venice London

 A picture postcard location directly on the canal, the Waterside Cafe Canal Barge in Little Venice is a moored boat serving up breakfast, lunch and other assorted snacks all day as well as hot drinks.

 Most of the tables are alfresco seating nestled amongst the weeping willows and directly overlooking the canal – this has to be one of the best Little Venice vistas (and London views) there is.